santipu03/santipu03/README.md

 ## 🐞 Bug Bounties

-From time to time, I like to dedicate some time to catching bugs in the wild.
+Occasionally, I like to dedicate some time to catching bugs in the wild.

 | Protocol               | Date          | Severity    | Reward (USD)   | Report  |
 |------------------------|---------------|--------------|--|---------|